FM MOBILE RADIO HISTORY

 The battery box was available as a rechargeable nickel-cadmium style (II and III) or a dry battery version, as shown below (I, II and III.)

-There were no UHF Voice Commanders, and it is believed that few low band versions were built.
+There were no UHF Voice Commanders, and it is believed that few low band versions were built, if any.
 The Voice Commander was built from approximately 1960-65.
-Considering that Motorola's successful HT-200 "Handie-Talkie" was introduced in 1963, it is easy to see why the Voice Commander was utterly non-competitive, although it was available as a transistorized portable before the Motorola HT-200 was available.
+Considering that Motorola's successful HT-200 "Handie-Talkie" was introduced in 1963, it is easy to see why the Voice Commander was utterly non-competitive, although it was available as a transistorized portable before the Motorola HT-200 was on the market.
+Many Voice Commanders were used by fire departments and civil defense agencies.

 In hindsight it is easy to think that had GE assembled the Voice Commander into a small "lunchbox" style pack-set case similar to the Motorola PT300 sets, with a conventional separate microphone and standard antenna, it probably would have been very popular.